A Multi-Order Extension of Fractional HBVMs (FHBVMs)

 The straightforward extension of FHBVMs to cope with problem (\ref{fde1}), consists in discretizing the integrals involved in the Fourier coefficients (\ref{stepn}) at the $n$th integration step, by means of a corresponding Gauss-Jacobi quadrature.
 In more details, for a suitable $k\ge s$, one approximates (\ref{stepn}) with the order $2k$ interpolatory quadrature rule defined at the zeros $c_\rho^i$, $\rho=1,\dots,k$, of $P_k^i(c)$, with corresponding weights $\{b_\rho^i\}$:

 having set (compare with (\ref{notations0}))

-This results into a FHBVM$(k,s)$ method \cite{BBBI2024}, having order at least $s$.
+{\blue According to the analysis in Section~\ref{conval}, this} results into a FHBVM$(k,s)$ method {\blue (see also \cite{BBBI2024})}, having order at least $s$.
 In particular, the choice $k=s$, provides a collocation method.
 Moreover, a spectrally accurate solution can be achieved, by choosing $s\gg1$, in view of (\ref{spectacc}).
-This is exactly the strategy used in the two Matlab\cpr codes {\tt fhbvm} and {\tt fhbvm2}, implementing a FHBVM(20,22) and a FHBVM(22,22) method, respectively, designed for the case $\nu=1$.
+This is exactly the strategy used in the two Matlab\cpr codes {\tt fhbvm} and {\tt fhbvm2}, implementing a FHBVM(22,20) and a FHBVM(22,22) method, respectively, designed for the case $\nu=1$.
 In the case $\nu>1$, however, one needs to evaluate the memory term, $\phi^n(ch_n)$, at the $k\nu$ abscissae

 This is a quite expensive part of the computational cost since, as it can be guessed from (\ref{fijin}), all the information {\em ab initio} has to be computed for each abscissa in (\ref{knuabs}).
 Consequently, having $\nu$ different sets of abscissae is not a welcome news.